-- Play with two players. - Player One rolls the two dice and makes one the number of groups and the other the amount in each group.
-They enclose that many squares on the graph paper and write the multiplication problem in
+- Play with two players. - Player One rolls the two dice and makes one the number of groups and the other the amount in

 - Player Two plays the same way capturing a different group of squares. - Example game: - Player one rolls 2 and 4 and encloses 4 rows of 2 - Player two rolls a 3 and 6 and encloses 3 rows of 6 - The winner is the last player to complete a turn before the graph paper is full.